| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 Generator scripts

-One per role on the drawing.
-Each reads your data and makes the thing.
+One per role on the board.
+Each reads your data and makes the thing — and logs the move you see stream by.
 Written once, they run forever.

 REF·B3